This AMCAS application guide will walk you through applying to med school. Read for expert AMCAS application guidance!

-To start your AMCAS application, first load up the AMCAS website and follow the “Sign-in” prompt.
-You will then be asked to sign in or create an account.
-If you have previously registered for the AMCAS application or the MCAT, you will already have an AAMC username and password.
+To start your application, load up the AMCAS website and follow the “Sign-in” prompt.
+You’ll be asked to sign in or create an account.
+If you have previously registered for the AMCAS application or the MCAT, you’ll already have an AAMC username and password.

 If this is your first time logging in, create an account using your name and email.
-Once you’re signed in, you’re ready to start your application and tackle the nine sections of the AMCAS application.
+Once you’re signed in, you’re ready to tackle AMCAS’ nine sections.
 Remember to select the correct application cycle; if you want to start in the summer of this year, click the “Start the [this year] application” option.

 This section includes: